terraform-google-modules/terraform-google-vpc-service-controls/README.md

 This module handles opiniated VPC Service Controls and Access Context Manager configuration and deployments.

 ## Usage
 The root module only handles the configuration of the [access_context_manager_policy resource](https://www.terraform.io/docs/providers/google/r/access_context_manager_access_policy.html).
-For examples on how to use the root module with along with other submodules to configure all of VPC Service Controls and Access Context Manager resources, see the [examples](./examples/) folder and the [modules](./modules/)
+For examples on how to use the root module with along with other submodules to configure all of VPC Service Controls and Access Context Manager resources, see the [examples](./examples/) folder and the [modules](./modules/) folder

 ```hcl
 module "org-policy" {